Professor of Global History at Oxford University

 Peter has held visiting Fellowships at Dumbarton Oaks (Harvard) and Princeton, and has lectured at universities all over the world including Cambridge, Harvard, Yale, Princeton and NYU.
 He is on the board of the Delphi Academy of European Studies.
 In 2018, Peter was a judge of the Runciman Award, the EBRD Literature Prize and the Cundill Prize, and was a Guest Curator of the Cheltenham Literature Festival.

 Since 2016, Peter has been involved with the ‘Bridge for Cities’ Programme of UNIDO (United Nations Industrial Development Organisation).
 In 2017, Peter was appointed Senior Advisor and Academic Expert to a major project for the World Bank and Department for International Development (DFID) on Transport Corridors in South Asia.
 In 2017, he was Scaliger Visiting Professor at Leiden University.
-In the fall of 2017, he was Presidential Scholar at the Getty Center in Los Angeles.
+In 2017, he was Presidential Scholar at the Getty Center in Los Angeles.

 He chairs the Frankopan Fund, which has granted more than two hundred and ninety scholarships and awards to outstanding young scholars from Croatia to study at leading academic institutions in the UK, USA and Europe.